bettycakez/blog/content/posts/digital_health_founder_advice.md

 </br>
 </br>

 <h2 id="build-bilingual-teams">1.
-Surround yourself with a bilingual team who speak tech and healthcare</h2>
+Surround yourself with a bilingual team who speaks tech and healthcare</h2>

 *The pitfall: Founders who’ve never worked in healthcare, thinking they can build a successful healthcare company on their own.*